 "We are aware of the reports and are reviewing them.
-While we cannot comment on the specifics of these alleged documents, the US Department of Justice takes very seriously all credible allegations of high-level, foreign corruption that might have a link to the United States or the US financial system,” US Department of Justice Spokesperson Peter Carr has told the media, while referring to what is now know as the Panama Papers Revelations.
+While we cannot comment on the specifics of these alleged documents, the US Department of Justice takes very seriously all credible allegations of high-level, foreign corruption that might have a link to the United States or the US financial system,” US Department of Justice Spokesperson Peter Carr has told the media, while referring to what is now known as the Panama Papers Revelations.

 Among the revelations contained in the leak are the financial dealings by world political leaders or their close associates, stars, business magnates,

 dictators and their frontmen or front women or relatives.
-One may find the dealings of the following people or their close associates or relatives: Russian President Vladimir Putin, Iceland Prime Minister Sigumundur Davíð Gunnlaugsson, Alaa Mubarak, son of Egypt’s former president, Pakistan’s prime minister, Nawaz Sharif, Ayad Allawi, former vice-president of Iraq, Petro Poroshenko, president of Ukraine; Jaynet Désirée Kabila Kyungu, twin sister of Joseph Kabil, President of the Democratic Republic of the Congo, General Emmanuel Ndahiro, Private doctor and security advisor of Rwandan dictator Paul Kagame and former head of External Intelligence Services, Hatari Sekoko, the business partner of Paul Kagame's relatives, Kenya’s deputy chief of justice Kalpana Rawal, Kojo Annan, the son of former United Nations general secretary Kofi Annan, John Addo Kufuor, the son of Ghanian president John Agyekum Kufuor and many more.
+One may find the dealings of the following people or their close associates or relatives: Russian President Vladimir Putin, Iceland Prime Minister Sigumundur Davíð Gunnlaugsson, Alaa Mubarak, son of Egypt’s former president, Pakistan’s prime minister, Nawaz Sharif, Ayad Allawi, former vice-president of Iraq, Petro Poroshenko, president of Ukraine, Jaynet Désirée Kabila Kyungu, twin sister of Joseph Kabila, President of the Democratic Republic of the Congo, General Emmanuel Ndahiro, private doctor and security advisor of Rwandan dictator Paul Kagame and former head of External Intelligence Services, Hatari Sekoko, the business partner of Paul Kagame's relatives, Kenya’s deputy chief of justice Kalpana Rawal, Kojo Annan, the son of former United Nations general secretary Kofi Annan, John Addo Kufuor, the son of Ghanian president John Agyekum Kufuor and many more.

 However, the issue is where the money came from, how it was transferred and through what channels.
 Some transactions are legal and the product of tax loopholes in Western countries.
 But others are believed to come from corruption and aid embezzlement, with catastrophic consequences, especially on developing countries.
 Africa’s losses may be most damaging, stymying economic growth on the continent.